-I1: Faculty Inclusions and Exclusions Full-time Part-time Instructional faculty in preclinical and clinical medicine, faculty who are not paid (e.g., those who donate their services or are in the military), or research-only faculty, post-doctoral fellows, or pre-doctoral fellows Exclude Include only if they teach one or more non- clinical credit courses Administrative officers with titles such as dean of students, librarian, registrar, coach, and the like, even though they may devote part of their time to classroom instruction and may have faculty status Exclude Include if they teach one or more non-clinical credit courses Other administrators/staff who teach one or more non-clinical credit courses even though they do not have faculty status Exclude Include Undergraduate or graduate students who assist in the instruction of courses, but have titles such as teaching assistant, teaching fellow, and the like Exclude Exclude Faculty on sabbatical or leave with pay Include Exclude Faculty on leave without pay Exclude Exclude Replacement faculty for faculty on sabbatical leave or leave with pay Exclude Include
+I1: Faculty Inclusions and Exclusions Full-time Part-time (a) Instructional faculty in preclinical and clinical medicine, faculty who Include only if they are not paid (e.g., those who donate their services or are in the military), Exclude teach one or more nonor research-only faculty, post-doctoral fellows, or pre-doctoral fellows clinical credit courses (b) Administrative officers with titles such as dean of students, Include if they teach one librarian, registrar, coach, and the like, even though they may Exclude or more non-clinical devote part of their time to classroom instruction and may have credit courses (c) Other administrators/staff who teach one or more non-clinical credit Exclude Include courses even though they do not have faculty status (d) Undergraduate or graduate students who assist in the instruction of courses, but have titles such as teaching assistant, teaching Exclude Exclude fellow, and the like (e) Faculty on sabbatical or leave with pay Include Exclude (f) Faculty on leave without pay Exclude Exclude (g) Replacement faculty for faculty on sabbatical leave or leave with pay Exclude Include

-Faculty Definition Full-Time Instructional Faculty Faculty employed on a full-time basis for instruction (including those with released time for research) Part-time instructional faculty Adjuncts and other instructors being paid solely for part-time classroom instruction.
+Term Definition Full-Time Instructional Faculty Faculty employed on a full-time basis for instruction (including those with released time for research) Part-time instructional faculty Adjuncts and other instructors being paid solely for part-time classroom instruction.
 Also includes full-time faculty teaching less than two semesters, three quarters, two trimesters, or two four-month sessions.
 Employees who are not considered full-time instructional faculty but who teach one or more non-clinical credit courses may be counted as part-time faculty.
 Minority faculty Includes faculty who designate themselves as Black, non-Hispanic; American Indian or Alaska Native; Asian, Native Hawaiian or other Pacific Islander, or Hispanic.
 Doctorate Includes such degrees as Doctor of Philosophy, Doctor of Education, Doctor of Juridical Science, and Doctor of Public Health in any field such as arts, sciences, education, engineering, business, and public administration.
 Also includes terminal degrees formerly designated as "first professional," including dentistry (DDS or DMD), medicine (MD), optometry (OD), osteopathic medicine (DO), pharmacy (DPharm or BPharm), podiatric medicine (DPM), veterinary medicine (DVM), chiropractic (DC or DCM), or law (JD).
 Terminal degree The highest degree in a field: example, M. Arch (architecture) and MFA (master of fine arts).

-I1 Continued: Number of instructional faculty members in each category for Fall 2014 Full-Time Part-Time Total a) Total number of instructional faculty 213 84 297 b) Total number who are members of minority groups 26 13 39 c) Total number who are women 112 47 159 d) Total number who are men 101 37 138 e) Total number who are nonresident aliens (international) 10 0 10 f) Total number with doctorate, or other terminal degree 139 10 149 g) Total number whose highest degree is a master's but not a terminal master's 71 48 119 h) Total number whose highest degree is a bachelor's 3 22 25 i) Total number whose highest degree is unknown or other (Note: Items f, g, h, and i must sum up to item a.)
-0 4 4 j) Total number in stand-alone graduate/ professional programs in which faculty 28 0 28 teach virtually only graduate-level students 20 U 20
+I1 Continued: Number of instructional faculty members in each category for Fall 2017 Full-Time Part-Time Total a) Total number of instructional faculty 1,039 1,240 2,279 b) Total number who are members of minority groups 378 429 807 c) Total number who are women 525 664 1,189 d) Total number who are men 514 576 1,090 e) Total number who are nonresident aliens (international) 32 19 51 f) Total number with doctorate, or other terminal degree 885 453 1,338 g) Total number whose highest degree is a master's but not a terminal master's 141 666 807 h) Total number whose highest degree is a bachelor's 12 110 122 i) Total number whose highest degree is unknown or other (Note: Items f , g , h , and i must sum up to item a .)
+1 11 12 j) Total number in stand-alone graduate/ professional programs in which faculty teach virtually only graduate-level students 76 122 198

-I2: Fall 2012 ratio of full-time equivalent students to full-time equivalent instructional faculty Number
+I2: Fall 2017 ratio of full-time equivalent students to full-time equivalent instructional faculty Number

-Students 3909
+Students 31,576.4

-Faculty 215
+Faculty 1,314.81

-Ratio 18:01
+Ratio 24.02